benjymous/annotations/sandman/sandman.20.md

 - #### Panel 3

-  Triangle may, however, date from the old _Metamorpho_ series.
+  Triangle doesn't appear to link back to the original _Metamorpho_ stories.

 - #### Panel 5